 Food type Swap this Kcal For this Kcal Food source Vegetarian in green Why swap and how these foods affect your mood?
-Key nutrients in blue Alcoholic beverage Glass of wine (125ml) Beer (500ml) 105 (wine) 220 (beer) Low alcohol wine (125ml) 0.5% beer (500ml) 115 Alcoholic beverages Long term alcohol use increases the amount of stress in people's lives.
+Alcoholic beverage Glass of wine (125ml) Beer (500ml) 105 (wine) 220 (beer) Low alcohol wine (125ml) 0.5% beer (500ml) 36 Alcoholic beverages Key nutrients in blue Long term alcohol use increases the amount of stress in people's lives.
 Heavy drinking can lead to complications such as addiction and will take a toll on overall health and wellbeing.
 Search the Drink Free Days app Get medical advice before you stop drinking if you have physical withdrawal symptoms (like shaking, sweating or feeling anxious until you have your first drink of the day).
-It can be dangerous to stop drinking too quickly without proper support.
-Breakfast 30g bowl of sugar frosted cornflakes 105kcal & 11.5g sugars 30g bowl of wholegrain cereal, e.g. Bran Flakes or Shreddies or 2 Weetabix 100kcal, 6g sugar (Bran Flakes); 109kcal, 4g sugar (Shreddies); 136kcal, 1.7g sugar (Weetabix) Wholegrains, e.g. wholegrain cereals, wholegrain bread, fortified breakfast cereals, brown rice, wholegrain pasta Sugar increases blood glucose levels but then when they drop down, you may crave another sugar hit to raise the blood glucose levels again.
+It can be dangerous to stop drinking too quickly without proper Breakfast 30g bowl of sugar frosted cornflakes 105kcal & 11.5g sugars 30g bowl of wholegrain cereal, e.g. Bran Flakes or Shreddies or 2 Weetabix 100kcal, 6g sugar (Bran Flakes); 109kcal, 4g sugar (Shreddies); 136kcal, 1.7g sugar (Weetabix) Wholegrains, e.g. wholegrain cereals, wholegrain bread, fortified breakfast cereals, brown rice, wholegrain pasta Can be dangerous to stop drinking too quickly without proper support.
+Sugar increases blood glucose levels but then when they drop down, you may crave another sugar hit to raise the blood glucose levels again.
 Wholegrain cereals contain thiamin (vitamin B1) which is a co-enzyme helping release energy from carbohydrates.
 Absorption is inhibited by coffee, black tea and alcohol.
 Deficiency of thiamin can result in tiredness, feeling depressed or irritability.
 Wholegrains are also a good source of fibre which slows absorption of sugar, therefore stabilising blood glucose levels.
 Increases serotonin, which is a messenger chemical in the brain, which improves mood and how we feel.
 Increases serotonin which is a messenger chemical in the brain, which improves mood and how we feel.